samtron1412/docs/tech/it/sw/ros.md

 - Play back all the messages published on a set of topics
     + `rosbag play baxter.bag`
     + You can pause the play back by the space bar
+- Bringing up and configuring multiple nodes:
+    + `roslaunch my_package foo.launch`
+- A XML file that specifies several nodes for ROS to launch, with various parameters and topic renaming directions.

 # Tools

+## MoveIt

+- Motion planning library

 ## tf/tf2